bhdouglass/bhdouglass-com/src/content/blog/nodejs-test-runner.md

 ## Getting Started with the Test Runner

-To use the stable Test Runner you will need to [download version 20](https://nodejs.org/en/download) from [nodejs.org](https://nodejs.org/) or your favorite Node.js version manager.
+To use the stable Test Runner you will need to [download version 20](https://nodejs.org/en/download) (or later) from [nodejs.org](https://nodejs.org/) or your favorite Node.js version manager.
 (Check out [Volta](https://volta.sh/)!)